 There may not be too much of a problem with using heat on your hair, if done properly.
 The only time it imposes a significant problem is when it severely damages your hair, which will lead to hair shedding.

-On natural hair, its crucial to avoid highly manipulating your hair too much.
+On natural hair, its crucial to avoid highly manipulating your hair very often.
 In addition to causing excess hair to shed, it can also result in your hair becoming heat damaged.
 This will stop the hair from fully growing to its full potential.

 To prevent shedding from occurring, be sure to limit the number of high manipulation styles you wear.
 Try to choose methods that require less heat and can last longer.